Testing Spreading Behavior in Networks with Arbitrary Topologies: Lower Bounds for the Case T = 2

 \section{Lower Bounds for the Case \texorpdfstring{$T = 2$}{T = 2}}

 In this section, we prove our two lower bounds for the case $T = 2$, one for one-sided error (\cref{sec:lb-one-sided}) and the other for two-sided error algorithms (\cref{sec:lb-two-sided}).

 Both proofs are based on an appropriate construction of expander graphs.
-It is well-known that random graphs are good expanders; one of the main challenges here is choosing adequate parameters that imply those properties that we can leverage to obtain the lower bounds.
-Since the core of the construction is the same for both lower bounds, we will address it first.
+It is well-known that random graphs are good expanders; one of the main challenges here is choosing adequate parameters so we get the properties needed for obtaining the lower bounds.
+Since the construction is the same for both lower bounds, we will address it first.

-More specifically, we will work with (balanced) bipartite expanders where we have different expansion guarantees on the left and on the right.
-This is needed because, in the hard instances we produce, we one kind of expansion to guarantee $\eps$-farness while expansion in the other direction drives up the query complexity of a correct algorithm.
-In particular, for the first of these we need larger sets to expand but are satisfied with a smaller expansion rate (and vice-versa for the second one).
+We will work with (balanced) bipartite expanders where we have different expansion guarantees on the left and on the right.
+This is needed because, in the hard instances we produce, we need one kind of expansion to guarantee $\eps$-farness while expansion in the other direction (possibly in conjunction with the former) drives up the query complexity of a correct algorithm.
+In particular, for the first of these we need rather larger sets to expand but are satisfied with a smaller expansion rate (and vice-versa for the second one).

 The core of our construction is given by the following lemma, which allows us to obtain expansion in either direction from a \enquote{prototypical} construction.
 The result is such that we can \enquote{fine-tune} the upper bound on the size of the sets that expand (given by $\gamma$ below) and the expansion ratio (which depends on $\rho$).
-Since the construction is symmetrical and satisfies the required property with high probability, in particular it also holds simultaneously in both directions for different choices of parameters (as long as we only ask for constantly many expansion guarantees).
-More details as to the choice of parameters are given later in the respective proofs of each lower bound.
+Since the construction is symmetrical and satisfies the required property with $> 1/2$ probability, in particular there is a non-zero probability that it holds simultaneously in both directions, even for different choices of parameters (as long as we only ask for one expansion guarantee on either side).

 \begin{lemma} Let $n$ and $\Delta$ be fixed parameters with $\Delta = o(n)$, and also let $\rho > 1$ (that may depend on $n$ and $\Delta$) and